boom-roasted/n-link-pendulum/README.md

 No special packages are required, other than `g++`, `make`, and `python 3`.

-To run the entire simulation, clone the repository and run `make clean build run plot`.
+To run the entire simulation, clone the repository and run `make clean build sim plot`.
-This command rebuilds the simulation code, re-runs the simulation, and plots the resultant data.
+This command rebuilds the simulation code, runs the simulation, and plots the resultant data.

 Change simulation parameters such as simulation time or link node properties in the `main` function.